gitlabhq/omnibus-gitlab/doc/package-information/omnibus_packages.md

    when using a library version that is not tested by majority of users.
 1. Omnibus package also allows shutting off of any services that you do not need, if you need to run a component independently.
-For example, you can use a [non-bundled PG database] with the omnibus package.
+For example, you can use a [non-bundled PostgreSQL database](../settings/database.md#using-a-non-packaged-postgresql-database-management-server) with the omnibus package.

 Keep in mind that a non-standard solution like the omnibus package might be a better fit when the application has a number of moving parts.

 ## Docker image with multiple services

-[GitLab Docker image] is based on the omnibus package.
+[GitLab Docker image](../docker/README.md#gitlab-docker-images) is based on the omnibus package.

 Considering that container spawned from this image contains multiple processes, these types of containers are also referred to as 'fat containers'.